o3de/o3de.org/content/docs/userguide/shader-ref-lightbeam.md

+description: ' Enable the LightBeam shader to create fog-like conditions for light beams in &ALYlong;. '
+slug: shader-ref-lightbeam
+title: LightBeam Shader
+---
 # LightBeam Shader<a name="shader-ref-lightbeam"></a>

 The LightBeam shader creates various fog\-like volumetric and atmospheric effects for light beams\.
 The shader can only be applied to light entities\.
 To use the LightBeam shader, create a Projector Light component and assign the shader to the material slot\.